Medicaid Is A Constantly Changing Process

 What Does Medicaid Cover?

 There are many different types of Medicaid programs in the State of Utah, ranging from programs designed to help children or pregnant women to programs to assist individuals who are aged, blind, or disabled or in need of long-term care.
-Medicaid Planning Services specializes in helping people receive the benefits these programs provide.
+Medicaid Planning Services specializes in long term care Medicaid, helping senior or other individuals receive financial aid benefits that reside in nursing homes and assisted living facilities.

 Does Medicare Cover Long-Term Care?